-The main creative engine on the good ship Karmadillo is Rishi, currently based in London and Cambridge, performing songwriting and front man duties.
+The main creative engine on the good ship Karmadillo is Rishi, based in Cambridge UK, performing songwriting and front man duties.
 He picked up a charango whilst doing volunteer work in South America in 2002.
-It inspired him to cut his hair and stop playing in metal bands.
-The first gig he performed with a charango as Karmadillo was coming on stage before David Byrne played his headline set at the Bracknell Out There Festival – its all been downhill since then.
+It inspired him to cut his hair and stop playing in metal and hard rock bands.
+The first gig he performed with a charango as Karmadillo was coming on stage before David Byrne played his headline set at the Out There Festival in Bracknell – its all been downhill since then.
+Along the way there Karmadillo have been a duo, trio, a full band line-up, but is now a solo project.

-There have been a number of recordings made by Karmadillo, with most of them online now.
+There have been a number of recordings made by Karmadillo, with most of them online now .
 Live, Karmadillo have entertained audiences with their witty feel good music with insightful commentary and ballads from small barges on the River Thames to being on stage at big festivals.
+Karmadillo are setting up to record another album and EP for release in 2021/2022 window.

 The Full History